How to Setup Addons on a Bedrock Server

 Uploading to Server

-When the behavior pack is activated for your world, it’ll need to be uploaded on the server through your external FTP program.
-Additionally, this will be unzipped through the panel so its contents can load properly.
+When the behavior addon pack is activated for your world, it’ll need to be uploaded on the server via an external FTP program.
+These may include FileZilla or Cyberduck, you decide which application to use for this process.
 Once you’re prepared, follow along below to get started.

 connect